psyonicinc/ah-ros2-urdf-viewer/README.md

 ## Usage

-RViz allows you to visualize all transforms (TF) from the hand or attach the base_link of the hand to other frame TF topics.
+RViz allows you to visualize all transforms (TF) from the hand or attach the base of the hand to other frame TF topics.
 You can also find the location of TF's relative to other TF's using tf2_echo.
-For example to get the transform from the base_link to pinky tip you can use.
+For example to get the transform from the world to pinky tip you can use.

-`ros2 run tf2_ros tf2_echo base_link pinky_anchor`
+`ros2 run tf2_ros tf2_echo world pinky_anchor`

 or you can do this within your code using the TransformListener class